 Half day campers will check out at 12:00 PM (noon) each day.
+Full day campers will check out at 4:00 PM each day.

 HALF DAY CAMPERS

 All half day campers should bring a refillable water bottle, and snacks for the break.
 Parents can collect their half day campers directly from the turf field where they dropped them off.